Corse

 Birding Corsica

-The island has a natural park (Parc Naturel Régional de Corse), which protects thousands of rare animal and plant species.
+Nature reserves cover roughly 40% of the island amounting to 3,500 km2 (1,400 square miles) of the total surface.
+The largest is a natural park (Parc Naturel Régional de Corse), which protects thousands of rare animal and plant species.
 The park was created in 1972 and includes the Golfe de Porto, the Scandola Nature Reserve (a UNESCO World Heritage Site), and some of the highest mountains on the island.
 This park is protected and cannot be reached on foot, but people can gain access by boat.
-Two endangered subspecies of hoofed mammals, the mouflon (Ovis aries musimon) and Corsican red deer (Cervus elaphus corsicanus) inhabit the island; the Corsican red deer is endemic.
+Two endangered subspecies of hoofed mammals, the mouflon Ovis aries musimon and Corsican red deer Cervus elaphus corsicanus inhabit the island; the Corsican red deer is endemic.

 -